 Very little is changing with the way we support our Enterprise customers.
 You will need to start using the ticketing system built into Game Manager for any issues as they arise.
 This is instead of the direct emails you might have sent in the past.
 We’ll continue to have private Slack channels (or Microsoft Teams!) that you can use to discuss things directly with the PlayFab team.
 You’ll also continue to be able to report emergency issues that require very quick turnaround.
 If you’re an Enterprise customer and you have concerns regarding any of these changes, please reach out to Brendan or me.

 What’s happening to email support?

-As part of the change to the Professional ticketing system, we’ll be deprecating direct email support.
+As part of the change to the Ticketing system, we’ll be deprecating direct email support.
 You’ll notice an auto-response show up soon for any new email submissions.
 That response will encourage you to use the new system to prevent potential delays in turnaround.
 Eventually, once we’ve sufficiently spread the word and removed any stubborn links that remain scattered across our sites, we’ll turn off the email-based support entirely.

 Our goal continues to be providing all our customers with the level of support they require for shipping great games on our platform.
 If you have any questions or concerns regarding the support options outlined here, please let us know on our forums.
 We would be happy to discuss and take feedback!